Moapacha/rl-hollowknight-zote/readme.md

 # Differences from the original author:

 1. from 0.3s per step to 0.15s per step
-2. the network is different, see model.py for details.
+2. the network is different, see model.py for details
-3. ai can now choose how high to jump.
+3. ai can now choose how high to jump
-4. use ppo instead of dqn, of course, under the framework of stablebaseline3, it is still convenient to change the algorithm.
+4. use ppo instead of dqn, of course, under the framework of stablebaseline3, it is still convenient to change the algorithm
 5. add downward slash
 6. add dash and no attack
 7. add zote to boss